Britain will head into unknown if Brexit deal is rejected - May

 Parliament will vote on the deal on Dec.
 11 after a total of five days of debate, May’s office said.

-May has warned lawmakers that if they reject it, Britain could face leaving the EU without a deal - something businesses say would hurt the world’s fifth largest economy.
+May has warned MPs that if they reject it, Britain could face leaving the EU without a deal - something businesses say would hurt the world’s fifth largest economy.

 The EU has also been clear that there is very little appetite to reopen the Brexit negotiations if parliament votes it down.

-Her plan faces opposition from both eurosceptics and europhiles among her party’s 314 lawmakers and around 313 lawmakers from opposition parties.
-The 10 lawmakers of the Democratic Unionist Party, the Northern Irish group that props up May’s minority government, said at the weekend they will vote against the deal.
+Her plan faces opposition from both eurosceptics and europhiles among her party’s 314 MPs and around 313 MPs from opposition parties.
+The 10 MPs of the Democratic Unionist Party, the Northern Irish group that props up May’s minority government, said at the weekend they will vote against the deal.

 “This will never get through ... it is as dead as a dodo,” Conservative lawmaker Mark Francois said, adding he agreed with the Sun newspaper’s verdict that the deal was “a surrender”.